-The dimensions of the precaution area/zone are calculated based on the attenuation of true radiated power (53 dBm) increase by the fundamental tolerance threshold defined under RTCA report and the antenna gain as defined by ITU.
-The length of the precaution area/zone is based on the calculation of the distance required for an aircraft in the final approach path at 1000 ft above terrain until the touchdown zone with a 3ºGlide Slope.
+The dimensions of the precautionary area/zone are calculated based on the attenuation of true radiated power (53 dBm) increase by the fundamental tolerance threshold defined under RTCA report and the antenna gain as defined by ITU.
+The length of the precautionary area/zone is based on the calculation of the distance required for an aircraft in the final approach path at 1000 ft above terrain until the touchdown zone with a 3ºGlide Slope.
 The following illustrations provide details on the calculation of the dimensions of the precaution area/zone.